 If you are involved in selecting treatment, these questions may help you evaluate the choices:

-- Are the patient's wishes openly stated and being respected?
+Are the patient's wishes openly stated and being respected?

-- Is this treatment in harmony with the patient's beliefs and values?
+Is this treatment in harmony with the patient's beliefs and values?

-Talk openly about the patient's priorities in undergoing treatment.
-These could range from surviving as long as possible, regardless of the difficulty of treatment, to maintaining a specific quality of life, even if that means stopping treatment.
-If this is difficult for your family to discuss, ask someoneâsuch as a doctor, nurse, member of the clergy, social worker, or counselorâto facilitate this conversation.
+Talk openly about the patient's priorities for treatment.
+These could range from surviving as long as possible to maintaining a specific quality of life, even if that means stopping treatment.
+If this is difficult for your family to discuss, ask a doctor, nurse, member of the clergy, social worker, or counselor to held lead this conversation.

 Barriers to talking about treatment options

-- Emotions, such as sadness, fear, anger, and confusion
+Emotions, such as sadness, fear, anger, and confusion

-- Family patterns of talking about health care, including differences in how generations communicate
+Family patterns of talking about health care, including differences in how generations communicate

-- Cultural, spiritual, or religious beliefs about health, illness, and death
+Cultural, spiritual, or religious beliefs about health, illness, and death

-- Fear of giving up independence and the effect on lifestyle and finances
+Fear of giving up independence and the effect on lifestyle and finances

-- Fatigue or exhaustion from current treatment
+Fatigue or exhaustion from current treatment

-- Past experiences with cancer and other illness
+Past experiences with cancer and other illnesses

 Continuing to communicate